 - 1. To mix the pasta dough recipe in the food processor.
 Put 2 cups “00” flour, the 1 tablespoon semolina, salt, and nutmeg into the work bowl and pulse briefly to combine.
 Break the eggs into the work bowl, drizzle in 1 tablespoon of the olive oil, and process the mixture until it forms crumbs the size of small curds.
 Stop the machine and pinch together a bit of the mixture between your fingertips and roll it around.
 It should form a soft ball.
 If the mixture seems dry, drizzle in another tablespoon of oil and pulse briefly.
 If it seems too wet and sticky, add additional flour, 1 tablespoon at a time, and pulse briefly.
 Turn the mixture out onto a clean work surface sprinkled lightly with semolina flour and press it together with your hands to form a rough ball.

+To make the pasta dough recipe by hand.
 Combine 2 1/4 cups “00” flour, the 1 tablespoon semolina flour, salt, and nutmeg on a clean work surface and pile into a mound.
 Make a well in the center of the mound, and break the eggs into it.
 Drizzle 1 tablespoon of the olive oil into the well.
 With a fork, break the egg yolks and whisk together the eggs and oil.
 Using the fork, gradually incorporate just enough of the flour from the inside wall of the well into the egg mixture to create a batter-like consistency.
 Work carefully so that you don’t break the wall of flour, causing the egg mixture to run out and cause a mess.
 (Although if this happens, don’t panic.
 Just use your palms to scoop up the egg mixture and work it back into the flour.)
 Now, use your hands to draw the remaining wall of flour over the thickened egg mixture and gently knead it just until it is incorporated.